denislav-nedkov/devora-app/README.md

 ## 📦 Installation

-Clone the repository and install dependencies:
+Clone the repo using this command:

 ```bash
 npx create-devora-app app-name